 If you have the Disney Experience app on your phone, you can check whether Splash Mountain or Big Thunder Mountain Railroad has a shorter wait time and go to that one first.
 I like to go to Frontierland around 3 because most people are hanging around Liberty Square or Main Street for the parade and I hate parades.

 Splash Mountain is a log flume, which means you have a good chance of getting wet.
 Some people bring a raincoat for this reason.
 When I took it last, the ride paused under a little waterfall, and the poor kid sitting behind me got absolutely soaked.
 It was pretty funny.

 Splash Mountain is based on Disney’s TOP SECRET BANNED movie Song of the South.
-Aside from Splash Mountain, Song of the South is known for two things: the song “Zip-a-dee-Doodah” and being accused of being racist because of its idealized depiction of slaves.
+Aside from Splash Mountain, Song of the South is known for two things: the song “Zip-a-dee-Doodah” and being accused of being racist because of its idealized depiction of the Reconstruction-era South.
 I happen to have seen Song of the South and I understood all of images of Brer Rabbit and Brer Fox we saw while waiting on line for the ride, but I was amused by seeing how many people on line asking things like, “What is a Brer?”